teckim/teckim/README.md

 Full-Stack Developer
 --------------------

-I started coding in 2016, specializing in web development, and now I'm a top-rated freelancer in Upwork.
+I started coding in 2016, specializing in web development, and now I'm a top-rated freelancer in Upwork, and I am looking for a full-time remote job.
 I play football, and I love traveling and camping.

 * 🌍  I'm based in Algiers, Algeria.
 * ✉️  You can contact me at [contac.hakim.bhd@gmail.com](mailto:contac.hakim.bhd@gmail.com)